johnbeve/PHI-696/Project-3/README.md

            Tuesday is instance_of one-dimensional temporal region
-           Wednesday is an instance of one-dimensional temporal region Arm is an instance of fiat object part “Sally participates in having at least one arm on Tuesday” is an instance of occurrent “Sally participates in having no arms on Wednesday” is an instance of occurrent We don't know whether Tuesday precedes Wednesday.
+           Wednesday is an instance of one-dimensional temporal region Arm is an instance of fiat object part having at least on arm is instance_of process having no arms is instance_of process
+           “Sally participates in having at least one arm” is “Sally participates in having at least one arm on Tuesday” is an relation connecting Sally, as an instance_of object, to having at least one harm, an instance_of occurrent, and “Sally participates in having at least one arm on Tuesday” is an relation connecting “Sally participates in having at least one arm” to Tuesday, an instance of one-dimensional temporal region.

+           “Sally participates in having no arms” is an relation connecting Sally, as an instance_of object, to having no harms, an instance of occurrent, and “Sally participates in having no arms on Wednesday” is an relation connecting “Sally participates in having no arms” to
+           Wednesday, an instance of one-dimensional temporal region.

+           We don't know whether Tuesday precedes Wednesday.

   (b) Every liver has some cell as part at all times it exists.